abnerhong888/tutorials/README.md

   perf ...
 ```

-# Linux不能删除， ”Device or resource busy”
+# Linux can not delete， ”Device or resource busy”
 ```bash
   lsof |grep <filename>
   kill -9 <processid>